How to Reduce Payment Friction for MSPs: Key Techniques for Smoother Financial Operations

 This pertains to the cardholder data environment (CDE) where customer payment information is stored, processed, or transmitted.

-Again, if you choose modern MSP-specific payment automation software, the burden of PCI-DSS compliance is significantly reduced.
+Again, if you choose modern MSP-specific payment automation software, the burden of PCI-DSS and SAQ-A compliance is significantly reduced.

 Conclusion: Enhancing Efficiency and Client Satisfaction in MSP Payment Processes